xtuml/mc/doc/notes/9275_recursive_ref_int.md

 with referential-attributes-as-identifer.
 Such referenentials are on the loop of associations rather than on a leading or trailing "spur".

+5.4 `detectRecursive` Cap
+Enhance `detectRecursive` to not spin forever.
+This is done by keeping track of the depth of recursion.
+The depth of recursion can never exceed the a number equal to the total number of rerenential attributes being traversed.
+This value is passed to the detection routine which marks a branch as `baseless` if infinite recursion (loop) is detected.

 6. Implementation Comments
 --------------------------